kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 ### Security {#sec}

-Industry control networks also have split security boundaries.
+Operations and control networks also have split security boundaries.
 They have been designed to be air-gapped or secure by separation.
 Current systems have strict admission control, ingress and egress policies.

-From network layer security perspective, how DetNet-enabled network deals with security falls in the {{!RFC9055}}, the end-systems expect those mechanisms in place.
+From network layer security perspective, how DetNet-enabled network deals with security falls in the {{!RFC9055}}, the end systems expect those mechanisms in place.
 In particular if additional information is distributed for datapath decisions, integrity protection as per Section  7.2 of {{!RFC9055}}.